-If you run this bit of code and look within your Umbraco database, you'll see a new database table:
+If you run this code and look within your Umbraco database, you'll see a new database table:

 How simple was that!
-Now we have a table, you can then use Linq to insert and perform selects from it:
+Now we have a table, you can then use Linq to insert data into the tables and perform queries to get data out of it: